 Scott Benner is the Diabetes Dad from New Jersey behind the blog, Arden's Day, named for his daughter Arden who's been living with type 1 since age 2 in 2006.
 This 228-page paperback is hugely entertaining.
 It’s a guy sharing his own experiences as a stay-at-home dad — the good, bad and the ugly.
 Diabetes doesn't take center stage, but he does describe the emotions around his daughter’s diagnosis.
 And he gives a glimpse into his day-to-day activities and how diabetes and other duties, like doing those dreaded loads of laundry, all fit together.

-RAISING TEENS WITH DIABETES: A SURVIVAL GUIDE FOR PARENTS - LINK TO OUR BOOK REVIEW
+RAISING TEENS WITH DIABETES: A SURVIVAL GUIDE FOR PARENTS - (Read Our Book Review)

 By Moira McCarthy Stanford